shahidk550/codingTasks/README.md

 The program prompts the user to enter a password or word they want to hash.
 With the use of bcrypt library the pregram also adds a salt to make the password more secure.

-The main purpose of this task was to learn how to use objects orientated programming concepts.
+The main purpose of this task was to learn about setting up virtual enviroments in Python and hashing.

 ## Installation